zededa/examples/README.md

 This repo contains set of python examples to create objects in zededa cloud.

-Each folders in the repo has README that includes steps to execute the code.
+Each folders in the repo has README that includes steps to execute the code..